brenhinkeller/RockWeatheringFlux.jl/README.md

 ### `/src`

 All source code.
-See `end_to_end.sh` for the recommended code run order.
+See `run_endtoend.sh` for the recommended code run order (does not include figures).

 `/utilities`: functions specific to this project.